- Portland, OR, USA

 - Consistently exhibit professional behavior and a high degree of integrity and impartiality appropriate to the responsible and confidential nature of the position.

 - Consistently display professional work attire during normal business hours.

 - Effectively plan, organize workload, and schedule time to meet workload demands.

-- Maintain a clean and well-organized office environment.
+- Maintain a clean and well-organized workstation and office environment.

-- Expected to exercise judgment and initiative in performance of duties and responsibilities.
+- Exercise judgment and initiative in the performance of duties and responsibilities.